Tyler Wade

 Limit your car loans to 4 years or less

 Financial experts tend to agree on a car loan being 48 months, or if you can afford it, go to 36 months.
-If 48 months is too hard, you can stretch to 60 months but never further.
+We're not saying you can't go for a longer term loan especially if 48 months is too hard on your budget, you can always stretch to 60 months but it's never fiscally wise to go further.
 If you can’t make the payments work within these timeframes, you should probably be looking at a less expensive car.

-Monthly payments should be less than 10-15% of your take-home pay (after taxes)
+Why payments should be less than 10-15% of monthly pay

 I used the neuvoo income tax calculator to figure out that a $50,000 salary means you take home $38,869.
 If we calculate 15% of that take-home pay, we end up at $5,830.35 or car payments of $485.86 per month.